WilhelmWG/Evolutionary-Algorithm-for-Multirotor-Morphology-Search/README.md

 ## Prerequisites

-To run the files in this repository a python environment for version 3.11.5 can be created using the EvolveEnv.yml file using the following command
+To run the files in this repository a python environment for version 3.11.5 can be created with Anaconda using the EvolveEnv.yml file using the following command.

 ```sh
 conda env create -f EvolveEnv.yml